cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 Because your blockchain is not actually running yet, you need to include bootstrap transactions in the genesis file.

-Note: In this scenario, you will need the 2/3 threshold for validation, so you will stake 70000000stake of our 100000000stake in the b9lab account we just created.
+Note: In this scenario, you must meet the 2/3 threshold for validation, so you must stake 70000000stake of your 100000000stake in the b9lab account you just created.

 ```bash
 $ ./simd gentx b9lab 70000000stake --chain-id test-chain-rT4wZY